twitchtv/twirp/docs/protobuf_and_json.md

 ### If Protobuf is better, why does Twirp support JSON?

-You will probably never need to use a Twirp **JSONClient** in Golang, but having your servers automatically handle JSON requests is still very convenient.
+You will probably never need to use a Twirp **JSONClient** in Go, but having your servers automatically handle JSON requests is still very convenient.
 It makes it easier to debug (see
 [cURL requests](https://github.com/twitchtv/twirp/wiki/HTTP-Routing-and-Serialization#making-requests-on-the-command-line-with-curl)),